Bossxer/Main/README.md

 # Main
-Just a unblocked games wbesite for school
+Just a unblocked games website for school

 ## Notice